-Pilots have shown that participants are unfamiliar with introduced by this toolkit, such as HSCP, risk analysis and M&E. The facilitation team may benefit from creating and sending a short 3-5 minute video to previous to the start of the workshop and at key points during the workshop.
+Pilots have shown that participants are mostly unfamiliar with concepts introduced by this toolkit, such as HSCP, risk analysis and M&E. The facilitation team may benefit from creating and sending a short 3-5-minute video to previous to the start of the workshop and at key points during the workshop.